zhao1701/extending-deep-ER/readme.md

 - In Section 3, we discuss in greater detail the extensions made to DeepER.
 - In Section 4, we describe the experimental setup for testing the DeepER extensions.
 - In Section 5, we present and analyze the results of said experiments.
-- In Section 6, we conclude with some final remarks.}
+- In Section 6, we conclude with some final remarks.

 ## Background